-Economic hard times often draw comparisons to the Great Depression, but the pandemic-induced recession of 2020 is the first to truly merit the comparison — at least based on measures of GDP.
+Economic hard times often draw comparisons to the Great Depression, but the pandemic-induced recession of 2020 may be the first to merit some amount of comparison — at least based on measures of GDP.

-The economic decline in 2020 is the first to approach the double-digit falloffs experienced during the 1930’s Depression or in 1946 when the U.S. economy de-militarized after World War II.
+The economic downturn in 2020 — in its early stages — was the first to approach the degree of decline experienced during the 1930’s Depression or in 1946 when the U.S. economy de-militarized after World War II.

-Since those periods, there have been ten recessions—none of which produced annual declines in Gross Domestic Product in excess of the -2.5% decline in 2009 during the global financial crisis.
+Since those periods, there have been eleven recessions.
+Until the pandemic, the worst post-WWII recession had been the -2.6% decline in 2009 during the global financial crisis.

 In the end, 2020 was modestly worse than 2009.
 The full-year decline for 2020 was -2.8%, revised upward from -3.4%, and a significant improvement from the start of the pandemic, when year-over year growth was down by a double-digit amount.